openbudgets/integration/README.md

         (b) User-name & Password: root
         (c) Target Directory: /dumps

-There is a Google Doc with more specifics how to establish a new subdomain via CNAME and how to modify nginx.conf.
+Online you can find more information on how to establish a new subdomain via CNAME and how to modify nginx.conf.